FlowFuse/website/development/packaging.md

 ### Notifications

 Repositories should be added to the appropriate Slack channel.
-For core code reposities, this would be in the `#gh-flowforge` channel.
+For core code repositories, this would be in the `#gh-flowforge` channel.

 To create a subscription, go to that channel and type the message: